KafkaNoNeko/COSC-310-Individual-Project/README.md

 ```
     .
     ├── elonmusk                        # Code for the Python back-end
     │   ├── main.py                     # Entrypoint for Cloud Function
     │   ├── intent_handlers.py          # Logic for each Intent (i.e. Topic) Elon can talk about
     ├── tests                           # Tests for the bot
     │   ├── data                        # Raw data from Dialogflow after Intent and Entity matching
     │   ├── mock_dialogflow_utils.py    # Utilities for writing tests
     │   ├── test_billionaire_tax.py     # Elon can talk about his tax contributions
     │   ├── test_crypto_advice.py       # Elon can offer crypto advice
     │   ├── test_dailyroutine.py        # Elon can offer insights into his daily routine
+    │   ├── test_fight_putin.py         # Elon can talk about his current opinion on Russia and Putin's actions
     │   ├── test_neuralink_app.py       # Elon can elaborate on some applications of the Link
     │   ├── test_spacex_work.py         # Elon can talk about job opportunities at SpaceX
+    │   ├── test_stand_with_ukraine.py  # Elon can offer his opinion on the current situation in Ukraine
     │   ├── test_what_company.py        # Elon can answer about his companies
     │   ├── test_what_is_crypto.py      # Elon can answer questions related to crypto
     └── README.md                       # This file!
 ```

 ## Features added in Assignment 3